This booklet contains useful information about resources within the community for apartment hunting, shelters, food pantries and services.

 - Section 8/Leased Housing priority and/or preferences

 - Reasonable Accommodation needs

 Submit any changes by mail or in person to FHA/LHA Housing 100 Main Street, Leominster, MA 01453.
 Include your client number or Social Security number to ensure the correct file record is updated.
-The main office is open Monday, Tuesday, Wednesday and Friday from 8:30 a.m. to 4:00 p.m.
+The main office is open Monday through Friday from 8:30 a.m. to 4:00 p.m.

 If an applicant is determined not eligible for the claimed priority, preference or housing, the applicant has the right to file an appeal.
 For more information on filing an appeal, applicants may contact the main office (978) 537-5300.